Kate Heffernan: Southern Steel

-New Zealand
+International netball career

 In August 2021, Heffernan was included in the 2021–22 New Zealand squad.
 She was subsequently included in the squad for the 2021 Taini Jamison Trophy Series, but didn't get on court.
 On 12 October 2021, she made her unofficial debut for New Zealand against New Zealand Men.
 She was included in the 2022 Commonwealth Games squad and, on 30 July 2022, she eventually made her senior debut in New Zealand's opening match against Northern Ireland.
 In just her sixth test, she helped New Zealand win the bronze medal.
 She went on to represent New Zealand at the 2023 Netball World Cup and was named Midcourter of the Tournament.

 Ahead of the 2024 Netball Nations Cup, Heffernan was named vice-captain to Phoenix Karaka.
 During the tournament Georgia Heffernan made her senior debut for New Zealand against Australia.
 The Heffernan sisters now became the third set of sisters to play international netball for New Zealand.
 The first set were their mother and aunt, Annette Heffernan and Maxine Blomquist.
 However, the Heffernan sisters are the first sisters to actually play in the same team at the same time.
 On 22 January 2024, Heffernan captained New Zealand in the match against Uganda.
+Heffernan was named in the squad for the 2026 Commonwealth Games, where the Silver Ferns won their first Commonwealth Games gold medal in 16 years, defeating Jamaica in the final.